 - AB1OC-7 – an APRS HT

 - AB1OC-9 – Fred’s iPhone running an OpenAPRS client (search for “OpenAPRS” in the iTunes Store)

 - AB1QB-9 – Anita’s iPhone running the OpenAPRS client

-To complete our APRS system, we also purchased a Kenwood TM-D72A HT.
-This unit also has a built-in AX.25 TNC and a GPS making it an ideal tactical APRS station for emergency and other public service work.
+To complete our system, we also purchased a Kenwood TM-D72A HT.
+This unit also has a built-in AX.25 TNC and a GPS making it an ideal tactical station for emergency and other public service work.

-There are several APRS clients that provide IGate functionality.
-We selected the APRSISCE/32 software provided by KJ4ERJ to implement our IGate.
-We chose APRSISCE/32 because it has an active developer and support community, is feature rich, provides a good user interface including nice map displays, and is compatible with the Windows 7 platforms that we use.
-Other popular choices include UIView, WinAPRS and several other programs.
+There are several APRS clients that provide iGate functionality.
+We selected the APRSISCE/32 software provided by KJ4ERJ to implement our iGate.
+We chose APRSISCE/32 because it has an active developer and support community, is feature-rich, provides a good user interface including nice map displays, and is compatible with the Windows 7 platforms that we use.
+Other popular choices include UIView, WinAPRS, and several other programs.
 APRSISCE/32 has a good Wiki that explains the program and how to set it up.
-The Wiki plus the APRSISCE Yahoo Group were all we needed to get our IGate up and running.
+The Wiki plus the APRSISCE Yahoo Group were all we needed to get our iGate up and running.
 There is also a user manual for the software that is available here.

 Another useful site is the aprs.fi site.
-This site provides maps and route displays for APRS mobiles, weather stations, Digipeaters, etc. The picture below shows an example of a APRS Mobile Unit’s route display as it moves through our area.
+This site provides maps and route displays for mobiles, weather stations, Digipeaters, etc. The picture below shows an example of a mobile unit’s route display as it moves through our area.

 APRS fi can also provide detailed information about the packet traffic associated with a given station.
 An example of this information is shown for our APRS iGate/Digipeater below.